sumomomomomo/ip/AI.md

 14/9/2024: Used AI to refactor JoeDuck's huge code block, and separate it into multiple separate Command classes.

+Goblin and Human portraits were created by Stable Diffusion as part of Orbital.
+Used PonyXL.

 Used https://huggingface.co/failspy/llama-3-70B-Instruct-abliterated in Q4 GGUF quant,
 run locally on 2x Tesla P40 with llama.cpp backend and Ollama frontend.